rsmp-nordic/rsmp_sxl_traffic_lights/sxl_traffic_controller.md

 <a id="M0012"></a>
 ### M0012
+Request start or stop of a series of signal groups.
+Requires security code 2

 |Name|Command|Type|Value|Comment|
 |----|-------|----|-----|-------|
 |status|setStart|string||Orders signal groups to green or red.
 Sets a block of 16 signal groups at a time.
 Can be repeated to set several blocks of 16 signal groups.
 Values are separated with comma.
 Blocks are separated with semicolon.
 Since semicolon breaks the SXL csv-format, colon is used in example below.<br><br>1=Order signal group to green<br>0=Order signal group to red<br><br>Format: [Offset],[Bits to set],[Bits to unset]:…<br> <br>Offset sets where the 16 inputs starts from followed by two 16 bit values telling which bit to set and unset in binary format, i.e. first bit have value 1 and last bit have value 32768. <br> <br>Example 1:<br>"5, 4134, 65" sets input 6,7,10,17 = on and 5,11 = off<br>(Input starts from no. 5 and bit 1,2,5,12 = 1 and bit 0,6 = 0)<br> <br>Example 2:<br>"22, 1, 4" sets input 22 = on and 24 = off<br>(Input starts from no. 22 and bit 0 = 1 and bit 2 = 0)<br> <br>And both thease examples could be sent in the same message as:<br>"5,4143,65:22,1,4"<br><br>Such a message would order signal group 6,7,10,17,22 to green and signal group 5,11,24 to red|